 Remove existing water tank and provide new 6" domestic service connection from MMWD; construct single 6" water main down hillside to connect to existing 6" water main; separate fire flow water main from domestic water main at road below tank site.
-Install supplementary disinfection pump an in existing shed to be rehabilitated.
-The shed is located amongst the existing storage buildings below and northwest of the Superintendent's Residence.
+Install supplementary disinfection pump an inin an existing non-historic storage shed to that would be rehabilitated.
+The storage shed is located amongst adjacent to the existing storage buildings historic Superintendent's Garage (Building No. 3) and the historic Equipment Shed (Building No. 4) below and northwest of the Superintendent's Residence.

 MMWD recently completed a construction project to replace the 2" galvanized steel pipe that extends down the hillside from a water main on Ridge Avenue with approximately 1,100 lineal feet of 6" welded steel pipe.
 With this project completed, MMWD now has a new 6" main ending at approximately the location of the existing service connection meter.
 The project would replace the existing MMWD domestic service connection and upgrade from a 1" to a 6" domestic water meter that would be used to supply all water needs, including domestic and fire flows.
 A 2" or larger domestic water meter would require a demand calculation and special approval by MMWD.
 This service connection would not be classified as a 6" fire service connection because dedicated fire service connections cannot be used for domestic potable water uses.
-Also, MMWD policy does not allow, without special permission, a fire service connection to be used to fill a storage tank, even if the tank is dedicated for fire storage.
-A fire service uses a bypass meter, not a regular water service meter, so volume used for fire flow needs is not tracked and billed the same way as a domestic service.
+Also, MMWD policy does not allow, without special permission, a fire service uses a bypass meter, not a regular water service meter, so volume used for fire flow needs is not tracked and billed the same way as a domestic service.